troelsfr/bazel-llvm-example/README.md

-# LLVM-based Python module
+# Svadilfari - LLVM builder for Python

-In this repository we demonstrate how to build Python module relying on C++, LLVM and PyBind.
+The aim of this project is to provide a framework for rapid LLVM prototyping.
+The project is named Svaðilfari after the stallion that made it possible to build a wall around Asgard in just one winter.
+The project is written in C++ and is based on LLVM, Pybind11 and Python.

 ## Prerequisite